randaller/keras-lstm-text-generator/README.md

 don't give and all the way to my love is there anybody there who feels that vibration who with me here and in the evening when i come back to love ya

+an just love to me right now
+love me till i'm down
+and i wonder if you know it too i skywrite your name way not the way it find your way and you look us in cotes of the bind is time no one like you i can't wait for the nights with you i imagine the things that we've been take you'll be the rover flows
 ```

 Large ru/en song lyrics corpse